• Home

 “At the individual, local, state and national levels, we face an increase in cyber threats which are becoming more frequent and complex.The COSU is a unique aspect of the Corps’ leadership laboratory that directly addresses the need and demand for cyber professionals,” said Colonel Kenn Allison, Associate Director of the Corps’ Hollingsworth Center and the Staff Advisor to the Cyber Operations Unit.

-“We face a variety of technical challenges such as reverse engineering software to find vulnerabilities, creating malware and deploying it in a testing environment, and utilizing general IT skills.
+“We face a variety of technical challenges such as reverse engineering software to find vulnerabilities, creating malware and deploying it in a testing environment and utilizing general IT skills.
 This is not an exhaustive list, as these competitions change often and encompass a wide variety of other topics.
-So, it goes without saying that problem-solving ability and the ability to think on your feet and learn quickly are paramount in these competitions,” senior cadet Jeremy Murray, 2024-2025 commanding officer of the unit, said.
+So, it goes without saying that problem-solving ability and the ability to think on your feet and learn quickly are paramount in these competitions,” cadet Jeremy Murray, 2024-2025 commanding officer of the unit, said.

 Back